digiscot/digiscot-website/pages/projects/centre-nordic.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/NordicUHI">@NordicUHI</a> had great fun with tablets and cake (yay) at the &#39;Gie it a Go&#39; Day in Mossbank last Sun! <a href="https://twitter.com/hashtag/digiscot?src=hash">#digiscot</a> <a href="https://twitter.com/hashtag/digher?src=hash">#digher</a> <a href="http://t.co/77benGORLg">pic.twitter.com/77benGORLg</a></p>&mdash; silke reeploeg (@SilkeReeploeg) <a href="https://twitter.com/SilkeReeploeg/status/646319717892943872">September 22, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+Silke Reeploeg has also introduced the project to members of the Bressay History Group.
+Much fun was had getting to grips with using the tablets, with three novice users and one more experienced tablet user installing the app on her own device.
+We managed to document a recent addition to the Bressay Heritage's collection, a traditional wooden 'mail boat' called the "Bressay Lass".
+We learned that new users were easily introduced to the app, but would actually like more time to experiment with the tablet.
+Participants asked if they could borrow the Hudls in future, and perhaps create their own maps.
+There is definitely interest in developing the use of tablets to collect more information in future projects.

+<blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">some coastal boat heritage <a href="https://twitter.com/NordicUHI">@NordicUHI</a> this week with a  visit to the Bressay History Group! <a href="https://twitter.com/digiscot">@digiscot</a> <a href="https://twitter.com/scvotweet">@scvotweet</a> <a href="http://t.co/MWFEYEB0la">pic.twitter.com/MWFEYEB0la</a></p>&mdash; silke reeploeg (@SilkeReeploeg) <a href="https://twitter.com/SilkeReeploeg/status/648210904933343232">September 27, 2015</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Evaluation